Game Day Preview: Allen at Utah

 +/-: Matt Abt, +8

-The Allen Americans and Utah Grizzlies opened a three-game, weekend series on Friday night in Utah.
-The teams will play a total of four times in the next six games.
-FloSports Hockey and listen on Americans 24/7.
+The Allen Americans and Utah Grizzlies close out a three-game, weekend series on Sunday afternoon in Utah.
+The teams will play again in Allen on February 9th.
+Watch Americans hockey on FloSports Hockey and listen on Americans 24/7.

 Last Game @ Utah 1/30/21: